The change-making problem for six coin values and beyond: Orderly coin systems with coin values

 Finally, we show that the full coin system $\mathcal{F}$ is orderly.
 Suppose that the coin system is not orderly.
 We use Theorem~\ref{Pearson} to find the smallest counterexample.
 We find the greedy solution for $f_k - 1$ for all $k\geq 2$ and express it as a vector with respect to the coin system $\mathcal{F}$.
 In the vectors below, the asterisk (*) denotes that the value is in the $k-1^{st}$ entry.

 As before, for each $1\leq p\leq k-1$, we set the first $p$ entries of the above vectors to 0 and add 1 to the $p+1$ entry.
 Similar to the previous theorem, the case $k=2$ yields nothing.
-For the second vector, the resulting vector has only two 1's for all such $p$, which corresponds to the value $f_i+f_j$.
-The same is true for the last three vectors when $p \geq 3$.
+For the second case in Equation~\ref{fvectors}, the resulting vector has only two nonzero values (both equal to 1) for all such $p$, which corresponds to the value $f_i+f_j$.
+The same is true for the last two cases in Equation~\ref{fvectors} when $p \geq 3$.
 To settle these cases, we find the greedy solution for $f_i + f_j$ for all $2\leq i,j< 3r$.

 Suppose $2\leq i,j\leq 2r+1$ and $m>2$.
 The greedy solution for $f_i+f_j$ is:

 Suppose $2r+1< j < 3r$ and $m>2$.
 Then we have: